Estimated reading time: 10 minutes

 Research has shown that EMDR can help significantly reduce the symptoms of PTSD, often in fewer sessions than traditional talk therapy alone.

-For the layperson: If you or someone you know is stuck in a cycle of distress, EMDR could be a powerful tool for healing.
+If you or someone you know is stuck in a cycle of distress, EMDR could be a powerful tool for healing.
 It’s not about talking endlessly about the trauma but instead about moving past it by reprocessing the way your brain holds onto it.

-For professionals: EMDR is becoming a go-to method for many trauma therapists because of its effectiveness and relatively short treatment time.
+EMDR is becoming a go-to method for many trauma therapists because of its effectiveness and relatively short treatment time.
 If you’re looking to deepen your therapeutic toolkit, understanding and potentially training in EMDR could be invaluable.

 Trauma Therapy EMDR

-Recognizing Trauma in Ourselves and Others
+Recognising Trauma in Ourselves and Others

 Trauma isn’t always easy to spot, even when it’s profoundly affecting someone’s life.
 Sometimes it looks like someone withdrawing from loved ones, avoiding certain situations, or reacting more intensely to stress than others.